-A mother of two, Marsi can barely walk or support her family, and is in constant acute pain, which the multiple doctors she has seen have told her will only get worse throughout her life.
+A mother of two, Marsi can barely walk or support her family, and is in constant chronic pain, which the multiple doctors she has seen have told her will only get worse throughout her life.
 Speaking with others who have Degenerative Disc Disease, there are a few (expensive) options she can explore.
 If possible, there may be a surgeon in Los Angeles who can help her, and hopefully get her off of the ridiculous amount of medications which have been prescribed to her.
 If surgery is not possible, these medications will prove to be very expensive over her life, and she will need help paying for them since the disease is so debilitating that she cannot work.

 Marsi is a compassionate, unique, bold and caring person who often takes people in emotional distress under her wing and helps guide them to a better life.
 She wears her heart on her sleeve.
 She is a mother of two delightful children (4 and 6 years old), and her family is her everything.
 Her husband doesn't make enough to support all four of them, and government programs don't even begin to pay for the treatment she requires.